suhasmeti/prod-support-docs/docs/ini/ini-data-model.rst

 * **Wi-Fi Interference:** Device is experiencing Wi-Fi interference while uploading data.

-* **Low storage:** The available storage capacity on the device is below a threshold.
+* **Low Storage:** The available storage capacity on the device is below a threshold.

 The following metric-based events enable you to understand system level performance of your fleet of connected products in the field: